 - smoothie (milk + veggies & fruits) + nuts

-- grilled cheese sandwich + cucumber
+- grilled cheese + cucumber

-- left-overs from dinner (Maude’s favourite!)
+- left overs from dinner (Maude’s favorite!)

 - muffin + fruit